-Jennifer Pike will join the Bristol Ensemble and Exultate Singers in the original venue, Bristol Shirehampton Hall.
+Jennifer Pike joined the Bristol Ensemble and Exultate Singers in the original venue, Bristol Shirehampton Hall.

-Janice Graham – leader and artistic director of the English Sinfonia – performs the work with the ensemble’s new principal conductor Chris Hopkins on the piano at St John’s Smith Square.
+Janice Graham – leader and artistic director of the English Sinfonia – performed the work with the ensemble’s principal conductor Chris Hopkins on the piano at St John’s Smith Square.

-Both performances take place on 15 December 2020, 100 years to the day since the work’s first public performance, and will be available to watch online
+Both performances took place on 15 December 2020, 100 years to the day after the work’s first public performance.